McNerney Playwriting Contest

 --SASE Business envelope for notification of results

---Material must be unpublished and unproduced.
+--Material must be unpublished and unproduced (including amateur productions).

 --Full length, no musicals